What is project management?

 - Monitoring and controlling

 Additionally, project management professionals identify multiple discreet areas they must manage as part of their roles and responsibilities.
-They commonly identify 10 such areas to manage as:
+The following areas commonly make the list:

 - Human resources